Thaerious/euchre/README.md

+## Start Here
-Use "source ./venv/bin/activate" on new terminals.
+* Use "source ./venv/bin/activate" on new terminals.

-Don't forget to install the local module with 'pip install -e .'
+* On fresh repos, don't forget to install the local module with 'pip install -e .'

 ## Running tests
 ### Run all tests